liaoruikang/vue-simple-scroll/package/README.md

 ```
 import Vue from 'vue'
-import simpleScroll from 'vue-simple-scroll'
+import simpleScroll from 'vue-simple-scroll-plugin'
 Vue.use(simpleScroll)
 ```

 ```
-import {SimpleScroll} from 'vue-simple-scroll'
+import {SimpleScroll} from 'vue-simple-scroll-plugin'
 ```

 ```